How to Visit Ouro Preto: A Picturesque Town in Brazil

 Top 7 Things to do in Ouro Preto

-2. Enjoy a cup of coffee coado at Rena Cafeteria and indulge in the decadent mineira cuisine at Bené da Flauta Restaurante e Café.
+2. Enjoy a cup of café coado at Rena Cafeteria and indulge in the decadent mineira cuisine at Bené da Flauta Restaurante e Café

-3. Spend a quick morning or afternoon in Mariana, Ouro Preto’s neighboring colonial town.
+3. Spend a morning or afternoon in Mariana, Ouro Preto’s neighboring colonial town.

-4. Check out the Museu da Inconfidência to learn more about the uprising against the Portuguese crown that took place in Ouro Preto.
+4. Visit the Museu da Inconfidência to learn about the uprising against the Portuguese in Ouro Preto

-5. Browse the Feira de Artesanato de Ouro Preto (outdoor crafts market) or one of the many other artisan shops found in town.
+5. Browse the Feira de Artesanato de Ouro Preto or one of the many other artisan shops found in town

 Where to Stay in Ouro Preto

-We spent 2 nights at the Pousada Minas Gerais.
-We liked this Pousada for the following reasons:
+We spent two nights at Pousada Minas Gerais and appreciated it for these reasons:

-- Room amenities: We had a large room and queen bed.
+• Room amenities: We had a large room and a queen bed.
 The best part was the access to the shared terrace off the back of our room.
 We could see the top of Pico do Itacolomi from it.

 Where to Eat in Ouro Preto